What Is Mineral Oil, and Is It Safe to Use on Acne-prone Skin?

 Mineral oil is used as an ingredient in many skincare products, medications, and even some foods.
 It has been used in skincare products for more than 100 years and scientists generally consider it to be safe.

 Mineral oil will not clog pores and is safe to use on acne-prone skin, but there are no studies evaluating the effectiveness of it in treating acne, and based on its chemical properties, there is no reason to think it would affect acne in a positive or negative way.
 It is likely an inert substance when it comes to acne.

-Special Note: If you have acne-prone skin, you can be confident that mineral oil is a safe thing to use.
-It is nontoxic, unlikely to cause skin reactions, and non-comedogenic (won't clog pores, so if you see it on an ingredient list, don't fret.
-It may help soothe dry and irritated skin, but it does not offer any advantages over other non-comedogenic oils—such as jojoba, sunflower, or safflower oil—and it may not work as well to soothe your skin as these other oils do.
+The Bottom Line: If you have acne-prone skin, you can be confident that mineral oil is a safe thing to use.
+It is non-toxic, unlikely to cause skin reactions, and won't clog pores, so if you see it on an ingredient list, don't fret.
+It may help soothe dry and irritated skin, but it does not offer any advantages over other non-pore-clogging oils such as jojoba oil, sunflower oil, or safflower oil, and it may not work as well to soothe your skin as these other oils do.